Motorcycle Accident Case Results

 Through impeccable efforts, gathering of eye-witnesses statements and utilizing the latest accident reconstruction techniques, the Homampour team was able to demonstrate that it was in fact the defendant who made the unsafe and illegal move across the double yellow lines, thus colliding with decedent and causing his fatal injuries.

 The Homampour team was also able to ascertain that the defendant was working for her employer at the time, making them vicariously liable for the incident.
-While this enabled the Homampour team to secure a sizeable award for the family, it can never replace their loving husband and father.
+While this enabled the Homampour team to secure a sizable award for the family, it can never replace their loving husband and father.

 In late 2012, Arash took on Allstate Insurance company and tried a case where Allstate’s insured was involved in a motor vehicle collision with our firm’s client, who was on a motorcycle.
 The investigating officer found (erroneously) that our client was totally at fault and the insurance company refused to pay its $100,000 in policy coverage.
 Another attorney then brought our firm in to handle the lawsuit and take it to trial.